What is a Provisional Credit? How Can You Secure a Provisional Credit Reversal?

 Of course.
 These statement credits are not final…after all, that’s what makes them “provisional.”

-According to the 2021 Chargeback Field Report, the average merchant will attempt to re-present 43% of chargebacks issued against them.
+Remember that the representment process does not guarantee the reversal of a provisional credit.
+According to the Chargeback Field Report, the average merchant will attempt to re-present 43% of chargebacks issued against them.
 However, the average net recovery rate, or the rate at which merchants successfully re-present transactions as a share of total chargebacks, stands at just 12%.

-Have additional questions about these statement credits, or provisional credit reversals?
-Want to learn how merchants can give themselves an edge in fighting back against invalid chargebacks and recover their hard-earned cash?
+Have additional questions about these statement credits or provisional credit reversals?
+Want to learn how merchants can give themselves an edge in fighting against invalid chargebacks and recover their hard-earned cash?

 Chargebacks911® offers the industry’s first end-to-end chargeback solution.
 Contact us today and learn how much you stand to save with professional chargeback management.